Adreet21/A--Search/README.md

 cross.
 Each pair moves at the pace of its slowest member, i.e., the Undergrad and the Professor<br>
 will take 10 minutes to cross if they go together.<br>
 Each person moves at a different pace:<br>
-- The Undergrad can cross the bridge in 1 minute.<br>
+- Agent A can cross the bridge in 1 minute.<br>
-- The Grad Student can cross the bridge in 2 minutes.<br>
+- Agent B can cross the bridge in 2 minutes.<br>
-- The Postdoc can cross the bridge in 5 minutes.<br>
+- Agent C can cross the bridge in 5 minutes.<br>
-- The Professor can cross the bridge in 10 minutes.<br>
+- Agent D can cross the bridge in 10 minutes.<br>
 How can the whole group get to the other side of the bridge in the shortest possible time?<br>

 ## What is an A* Search?